 A photographer’s paradise, “God’s land”, the homeland of yoga and Ayurveda medicine.
-These are only some of the titles India is known for, but despite being one of the world’s major tourist destinations, often travelers head directly to other regions such as Rajasthan, Uttarakhand and Kerala, and cities such as Rishikesh, Varanasi and Kolkata (formerly Calcutta), neglecting the country’s capital, Delhi.
-If you are traveling there, here is the guide to help you with the places to visit in Delhi, how to get there and where to eat, plus practical tips for Delhi travelers.
+These are only some of the titles India is known for, but despite being one of the world’s major tourist destinations, often travelers head directly to other regions such as Rajasthan, Uttarakhand and Kerala, and cities such as Rishikesh, Varanasi, and Kolkata (formerly Calcutta), neglecting the country’s capital, Delhi.
+If you are traveling there, here is the guide to help you with the best places to visit in Delhi, how to get there and where to eat, plus practical tips for Delhi travelers.

 Home to some 18 million people between Indians and foreign expats working and living here, Delhi offers a great range of things to do and for sure a huge choice of delicious restaurants.